 Speaking of soothing my soul, these pancakes are such a comfort food for me (a healthy version, that is!).
 I grew up on pancakes and looked so forward to coming downstairs in the morning to my mom or dad whipping up a batch of pancakes for me before I headed off to school (this was before I found my love for cooking ;).
-Shout out to my mom and dad for getting up every morning to make me breakfast!
-You guys are the best! <3
+Shout out to my mom and dad for getting up every morning to make me breakfast… I feel very grateful.

 Making Pancakes Love Me

 However, the pancakes I ate back then were definitely not as healthy as these delicious cakes!
 Not only are they paleo and dairy-free, they also have no added sugar, not even paleo sweeteners.
 However, that doesn’t count the maple syrup drizzle I served them with… But what can I say, I have a little bit of a sweet tooth, especially in the morning… Oh well!
 I hope you enjoy this recipe as much as I do! 🙂

 - 1 & ½ cup Otto's Cassava Flour

 - 1 cup full-fat canned coconut milk, shaken/stirred